Menu

 Child Support

-Spousal Support And Alimony
+Spousal Support (also known as Alimony or Maintenance)

 When parties are married and then separate, the issue of spousal support, maintenance or alimony may arise.
 These terms are synonymous and simply stand for the proposition that one spouse would pay some money on a monthly basis to his or her spouse in order for that spouse to meet their needs.
 This issue is often heavily contested as the recipient spouse usually wants as much money as possible, and the spouse required to pay wants to pay as little as possible.